rishthas/CKA-Exam-Study/Section 2: Core Concepts.md

 ## Kubernetes Master Componenets:

-Master node has  the below list of componenets.
+Master node has  the below list of components.
 - **ETCD**:
   - Stores cluster information and state of the Cluster.
   - ETCD stores in key and value pair.